General Electric Cutting Dividend in Half -- 3rd Update

 "We understand this is an extremely painful action for our shareholders, our owners," Mr. Flannery said.
 "It's not a decision we took lightly."

-The company has paid a dividend since 1899 and last cut it in 2009, when it reduced the payout by $9 billion.
+The company, one of the original members of the Dow Jones Industrial Average and one of the most widely held U.S. stocks, has paid a dividend since 1899.
+GE last cut its dividend in 2009, when it reduced the payout to 10 cents a share from 31 cents.

-Mr. Flannery said the company will be more focused when it comes to future acquisitions, saying its historical performance on deals has been mixed.
-He also said the company would make a $6 billion contribution to pensions funded by debt in 2018, a move that would fund pensions through 2020.

-GE forecast 2018 industrial free cash flow would be $6 billion to $7 billion, and revealed that it didn't expect a dividend from its GE Capital unit next year.

 Mr. Immelt revamped the company over his 16 years, including selling media, plastics, appliances and most of financial services.
 He also made some ill-timed deals in the oil and power markets.
 While the company changed substantially, it didn't increase cash flow.

 Earlier this year, under pressure from Trian, Mr. Immelt pledged to cut annual spending by $2 billion.
-After lowering financial targets last month, Mr. Flannery pledged to cut an additional $1 billion in spending.
+After lowering financial targets last month, Mr. Flannery pledged to cut an additional $1 billion in spending, though he gave few new details Monday on his cost-cutting plans.
+He did promise to cut $400 million from GE's digital efforts, which had been a priority during Mr. Immelt's tenure.

-GE Capital used to generate substantial profits that flowed to its parent company.
-After the financial crisis the unit struggled with hefty losses and Mr. Immelt began to pare back the lending business.
-In the latest quarter, GE Capital didn't pay a dividend to its parent, saying it needed to set aside funds for potential insurance reserves.

 --Cara Lombardo contributed to this article.